Methodological Aspects on Model Validation: Knowing the Error

-When a model is trained it just sees a part of a reality.
-It's a sample from a population that cannot be totally seen.
+When a model is trained, it just sees a part of reality.
+It's a sample from a population that cannot be entirely seen.

-Imagine we fit a model and achieve an accuracy of
+Imagine we build a model and achieve an accuracy of

-81, now remove 10% of the cases, fit a new model, the accuracy now is:
+81, now remove 10% of the cases, and then fit a new one, the accuracy now is:

 78.4.
 What is the real accuracy?
 The one obtained with 100% of data or the other based on 90%?
-For example if the model will run live on a production environment, it will see other cases and the accuracy point will move to a new one.
+For example, if the model will run live in a production environment, it will see other cases and the accuracy point will move to a new one.

 So what is the real value?
 The one to report?
 Re-sampling and cross-validation techniques will average -based on different sampling and testing criteria- in order to retrieve an approximation to the most trusted value.